thetensor-space/thetensor-space.github.io/about.md

 transparent and flexible data structures, and expressive language to smooth out the complexities of multilinear algebra.
-As a research group we are willing to throw out whats working and build an entirely new appraoch (but we cache the history so lessons don't get lost!).
+As a research group we are willing to throw out whats working and build an entirely new approach (but we cache the history so lessons don't get lost!).
 So look for changes, and suggest any you think we should try.

 You can find the source code for our projects and a list of ongoing and future plans